Differences Between Undefined vs Null

 type of undefined // undefined null === undefined //false null == undefined //true null == null //true null === null //true !null //true isNaN ( 1 + null ) //false isNaN ( 1 + undefined ) //true |

 So, when it comes to the difference in type, “null” is an object with a valid value having no properties, is non-mutable, and a single instance exists in the system all the time.
-One can verify the nature of “null” by using the “type of” operator.
-The use of this operator will give the output as “object”.
-If we use the “type of” operator on an object that belongs to all criterion of an undefined list, we will receive object type as “undefined”.
+One can verify the nature of “null” using the “type of” operator.
+This operator will give the output as an “object”.
+If we use the “type of” operator on an object that belongs to all criteria of an undefined list, we will receive the object type as “undefined”.

-Another major difference between Undefined vs Null can be concluded with conversion to primitive types.
-The way both are converted to primitive types is the key area for differentiation.
+Another significant difference between Undefined vs Null can be concluded with conversion to primitive types.
+The way both are converted to primitive types is the critical area for differentiation.
 While performing the arithmetic conversion on “null”, the value determined is zero.
-However, “undefined” does not carry such conversion.
+However, “undefined” does not carry such modification.
 If we try to add “undefined” to a numeral, you will get a Not-a-number error.

-Usage of “null” can be very handy in the real world scenario.
+“null” can be very handy in the real-world scenario.
 For example – Some people don’t have a middle name.
 So, in this case, it is better to assign a value null to a middle name variable in a person object.
-If someone is accessing the middle name variable in person object and it has value “undefined”.
-There is no way to ascertain that the developer forgot to initialize this variable or did not have any value.
-If it is assigned as null, it means a user can easily infer that the middle name variable does not have any value.
+If someone is accessing the middle name variable in a person object and it has the value “undefined,”.
+There is no way to ascertain whether the developer forgot to initialize this variable or had no value.
+If it is assigned as null, a user can easily infer that the middle name variable has no value.

 So, to summarize, “null” and “undefined” have different meanings.
-While “null” is a special keyword that indicates an absence of a value, “undefined” means “it does not exist”.
+While “null” is a particular keyword that indicates an absence of a value, “undefined” means “it does not exist”.
 There are situations when it helps to differentiate “a value of null” and “no value”.
-When sending updates for a list, “null” may mean replace this field with “null”, and undefined may mean “do not touch”.
-When dealing with default function parameters: undefined means “use default value” and null means “use null”.
-Having Undefined vs Null as two distinct things in JavaScript can be honestly painful; however, if one is a JavaScript developer, he/she might like it.
+When sending updates for a list, “null” may mean replacing this field with “null”, and undefined may mean “do not touch.”
+When dealing with default function parameters: undefined means “use the default value,” and null means “use null”.
+Having Undefined vs Null as two distinct things in JavaScript can be honestly painful; however, if one is a JavaScript developer, one might like it.

 Recommended Articles